kingledion/python-challenge/README.md

 Unit testing is run using `make test`.

 ## Run locally
-- This example is designed to run with its own SQLite database to avoid issues with setting up any dependencies
+- This example is designed to run with its own SQLite database to avoid issues with setting up any dependencies.
+A user is auto-populated with the startup in main so that notifications can be tested.

 - Run the server locally with `make server`

+- Test locally using the rest commands in  `test.rest.http`.
+These are designed to work with the VSCode plugin "REST Client" by Huchao Mao, but can easily be converted to CURL commands.